Human Trafficking in [Rwanda] [other countries]

 Children will be taught handcrafts, like construction, woodwork, catering, plumbing and so on.
 She said the already trained children will be sent back to their localities to provide useful services to the people.

-YWAM Rwanda
+Youth With a Mission YWAM Rwanda

 Although no official statistics have been collated, it is estimated by various NGO’s that there are between 5,000 and 10,000 children who live on the streets in Kigali, Rwanda’s capital.
 Most of these do not actually sleep on the streets at nighttime, because there is a high risk that they will be killed, or beaten.
 Many live in underground big pipes, or share a small mud hut with some older street children.

-Murambi Centre For Street Children, Ginkongoro
+Murambi Centre For Street Children – Ginkongoro

 Forty street children from Ginkongoro district, Rwanda have spent the last three years living on the streets, having lost their parents.
 Michel (14 years old) and Boniface (18 years old) believe both parents to be dead